ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 - `promote`

-    If the resource supports roles, this action must put the resource in the special (non-default) role.
+    If the resource agent supports roles, this action must put an active resource in the promoted role.

 - `recover`